rendoaw/jekyll-clean-dark/_posts/2017-06-05-Mirror-VM-traffic-in-Openstack-Contrail-with-custom-sniffer.md

+---
+layout: post
+comments: true
-# Mirror VM traffic in Openstack Contrail with custom sniffer
+title: "Mirror VM traffic in Openstack Contrail with custom sniffer"
+categories: blog
+tags:
+  - openstack
+  - networking
+  - contrail
+date: 2017-06-05T15:39:55-04:00
+---

 The proper way to mirror VM traffic in Contrail is by using its analyzer VM as documented in
 * (https://www.juniper.net/documentation/en_US/contrail3.0/topics/task/configuration/configure-traffic-analyzer-vnc.html)